 I believe we learn more from our experiences when we take the time to reflect on them.
-Establishing a rhythm of reflection has been an incredible practice for my personal growth in every way and as I take a step back from my weekly rhythm and take a bigger look at the season as a whole, I'm convinced reflection is essential to move forward with intention.
+Establishing a rhythm of reflection has been an incredible practice for my personal growth in every way.
+As I take a step back from my weekly rhythm and take a bigger look at the season as a whole, I'm convinced reflection is essential to move forward with intention.

-This spring was kind of a blur and yet it felt like it lasted forever.
-For me, every week looked similar in the regard that I was at home (abiding by the stay at home orders) but looked vastly different in reference to what God was stirring inside of me.
-There's nothing quite like uncertainty to expose matters of the heart and though it'll take time to unpack it all, partial reflections matter.
+This spring was a blur, and yet it felt like it lasted forever.
+For me, every week looked similar in the regard that I was at home (abiding by the stay-at-home orders) but what God was stirring inside of me looked vastly different.
+There's nothing quite like uncertainty to expose matters of the heart, and though it'll take time to unpack it all, partial reflections matter.

 So, here's a small list of things I learned this Spring, in no particular order:

 I made a charcuterie board for our last small group session before the stay at home orders were in place.
 I couldn't have told you the name for it then, only what it looked like, but now I can say I know the proper term.

 Charcuterie is by no means new, but it feels new to me, and I find a bit of joy in the simple art of saying it and putting it together.

 It reminds me to notice the delight of ordinary things.